LuigiClemente/cube_zammad/multitenancy.md

 PORT=3000
 ```

-Make sure to add this file to your `.gitignore` to prevent it from being committed to version control, keeping your sensitive information safe.
+Make sure to add this file to your `.gitignore` to prevent it from being committed to version control.

 ```plaintext
 # .gitignore file